natalieh235/songrecproject/blogp2.md

 ![spotifydashboard](images/spotifydashboard.png)

 Save and don't reveal your Client ID and Client Secret.
 Then press on **EDIT SETTINGS**.
 We're going to add a Redirect URI here- this is the URI that the user will be redirected to once authorization is complete.
-For now, use `http://localhost:8888/callback`.  **MAKE SURE YOU CLICK THE SAVE BUTTON AT THE BOTTOM.**
+For now, use `http://localhost:8888/callback`.
+The /callback part will indicate to our Node app that a request to the Spotify Accounts Service for a token should be made.   **MAKE SURE YOU CLICK THE SAVE BUTTON AT THE BOTTOM.**

 ![redirecturi](images/redirecturi.png)